 sudo apt-get update

 aptitude is a powerful text-based interface to the Debian GNU/Linux package management system.
-Like apt-get and apt; it can be used to install, remove, or upgrade software packages on a system.
+Like apt-get and apt; they can be used to install, remove, or upgrade software packages on a system.

 sudo aptitude update